Become a public health leader and expand your influence in the field. Shape transformative, positive change in the communities where you serve.

-Walden’s Doctor of Public Health (DrPH) program gives you the opportunity to:
+As a graduate of Walden’s online Doctor of Public Health program, you will be prepared to:

 The nation is shifting its healthcare focus from sick care to wellness, prevention, and chronic disease management.
 As a result, there is a growing need for qualified public health leaders to manage complex agencies, institutions, and community organizations.